mlswg/mls-implementations/README.md

 This is the working area for MLS implementations.

-## Upcoming events

-### MLS interim
-Date TBD

 ## Communication

 All important issues relating to MLS should be discussed on the [MLS mailing list](https://www.ietf.org/mailman/listinfo/mls).

-For more real-time communication specific to implementation details, you can join the [MLS implementations](https://app.wire.com/join/?key=3tL-NJOoCKZlDXNU1H2c&code=LmQUmkNOwX56_dnCH3Ut) Wire channel.
+For more real-time communication specific to implementation details, you can join the `mls-interop` channel on [ietf.slack.com](https://ietf.slack.com).

-For general discussions of the MLS specifications (as opposed to implementations), please use the [Public MLS Discussions](https://app.wire.com/join/?key=qmrRRfaklMRm8UsYSqpA&code=R5oqIFf8K-BX_c7Jye3Q) wire channel.

 ## Current material